 Top 20 Most Anticipated Films of 2014Each year Hollywood promises us the best in entertainment, and 2014 is no exception.

-Talk about taking things to the next level.
+Brad Paisley Creating Feature Film Based On His Song ‘I Can’t Change The World’Talk about taking things to the next level.
 Brad Paisley isn’t settling for a simple music video to illustrate his latest single, “I Can’t Change the World.”

 Sugarland's Kristian And Brandon Bush To Live Tweet During 'Cool Hand Luke' On TCM While music has their big night this Sunday with the 55th Annual GRAMMY Awards on CBS, movie lovers have their own show to look forward to: the Oscars!

 Remember Veterans Day: Classic War Movies Of Heroism And SacrificeIn honor of Veterans Day 2012, we've compiled our favorite films that best define the heroism, horrors, camaraderie, and honor you find during wartime.

-“Mixtape" is a short film that takes Eric Church's hit as inspiration.
+Short Film Based On Eric Church's 'Springsteen' To Debut This Weekend"Mixtape" is a short film that takes Eric Church's hit as inspiration.
 "The song ['Springsteen'] is so huge and so awesome that we felt that it deserved something more than a simple video," says director Peter Zavadil.